ESMAD personnel at Roche, 24 February 2016

 Many of these concerns were contained in an open letter sent to the company shortly before the delegation visited.

+One community member told us that the imbalance of power between the company and the communities is so great that “It’s a struggle between a tethered donkey and a tiger.”
 Our delegation went with community representatives to meet representatives of the Cerrejon Coal company at the mine.
 The meeting began with young members of our delegation – students from the USA – giving their impressions of the area after several days of visiting communities.
 They had been horrified at what they had seen and heard.
 Then each community representative had a few minutes to summarise their community’s concerns.
 It was all unrelentingly negative, because the impacts of the mine on their lives have been so unrelentingly negative.

 The Cerrejon Coal representatives were upset.
 They told the students and the community representatives that they should not say such nasty things about them – they were doing their best.
 Several of them gave the company’s perspective on what was being done on community relocation, water provision and other social and environmental matters.